 In simple terms: Without protein consumption an athlete will not see training adaptations and their health and immune systems may be compromised

 Research is ongoing into the optimal amount of protein required for athletes.
 With big differences between athletes, their sports and their training programmes it is very difficult to pin point an exact text book amount.
 The daily protein requirement for endurance athletes is higher than the average populations’ guideline of 0.8g per kg of bodyweight.
-Endurance athletes should aim for around 1.2-1.4g/kg/bw with ultra-endurance athletes requiring nearer 1.6g/kg/bw.
+Athletes should aim for around 1.2-2.0/kg/bw depending on training loads and goals.
 There is no real need for athletes to adjust their diet to meet these recommendations.
 Due to the higher activity levels, an athlete’s food intake is generally higher and therefore protein intake is usually elevated above normal.

 One recurring finding in the current research is the notion that our bodies can only process a certain amount of protein at one time.
-Consuming 20-25g of high quality protein (10g of essential amino acids) in one sitting is considered optimal for maximising muscle protein synthesis.
-Consuming any more than this and you are just adding unnecessary money to your weekly shop – basically protein is expensive!
+Consuming 20-30g of high quality protein (10g of essential amino acids) in one sitting is considered optimal for maximising muscle protein synthesis.
+Consuming any more than 40g of protein has not been found to have any benefit, so think about your protein portions.

 However, timing of protein ingestion can really make a difference.
 Head to The Importance of Protein: Part 2 to find out more.